 Film and Plot Synopsis

-In an alternate future, water is the most valuable substance in the galaxy.
-After sinister agents capture two space pirates and sells them into slavery, a princess buy them to help her find her father.
-He disappeared looking for the mythical Seventh World; a planet filled with precious water.
+The film takes place in an alternate future where water is the most valuable substance in the galaxy.
+After sinister agents capture two space pirates and sells them into slavery, a princess buys them to help her find her father who disappeared looking for the mythical Seventh World; a planet filled with precious water.

 ‘The Ice Pirates’ Movie Summary

 Jason (Robert Urich) is one such person who leads a band of pirates on raid against a Templar cruiser.
 Besides ice, he discovers a beautiful princess named Karina (Mary Crosby) in a stasis pod.
 He decides to kidnap her as the pirates flee the Templars.
 When she wakes up, she’s none too pleased.

 Jason and his pirates escape the ship, but the Templar’s are still hot on their tail.
 His crew splits up their ship, and go separate ways.
 Maida (Anjelica Huston) and Zeno (Ron Perlman) go one way while Roscoe (Michael D. Roberts) stays with Jason.
 Unfortunately, the Templars capture both Jason and Roscoe.
 Zorn (Jeremy West), leader of the Templars has them sent to Mithra to be sold into slavery.

 He has the men thrown in with other captured criminals aboard the transport ship.
 It’s there they meet a thief named Killjoy (John Matuszak).
 Upon arrival to the planet, he steals a monk’s robe to wear and avoid everyone’s fate.
 Apparently the Templars fear God.
 Jason and Roscoe on the other hand, are sent off to be processed; part of which is castration.